Superalgos/Superalgos/docs/pages/suite/suite-sysntax-overview.md

 For example, ```chart.at1hs.candle.[currentCandleIndex-5].max``` retrieves the maximum value of the fifth candle previous to the last closed candle at the 1-hour chart.

-> **NOTE:** There is a technical limitation by which you may retrieve the value of a  property up to a maximum of 24 hours in the past, whatever number of periods that may represent, depending on the time period you may be working on.
-For instance, if you are working on the 1 hour time period, you may fetch up to 23 candles before the last one.
-If you are working on the 1 minute time period, you may retrieve 1439 candles.
+{% include note.html content="There is a technical limitation by which you may retrieve the value of a  property up to a maximum of 24 hours in the past, whatever number of periods that may represent, depending on the time frame you may be working on.
+For instance, if you are working on the 1 hour time frame, you may fetch up to 23 candles before the last one.
+If you are working on the 1 minute time frame, you may retrieve 1439 candles." %}

 ## Comparison and Logical Operators